Municipal Court COVID-19 Information

 COURT SESSIONS RESUMED ON JUNE 16TH AT 9AM.

 If you have already paid your citation and if your appearance is not mandatory, you do not need to come to court.
 If you wish to dispute the violation, it is your right to appear in court.
 For many traffic violations, your appearance is not required.

 Defendants who require an interpreter for court proceedings, please contact the clerk’s office prior to your court date.
-(Los acusados que requieran un intérprete, comuníquense de inmediato al telefono 770-943-3726 x2012 or x2003, para obtener más información).
+(Los acusados que requieran un intérprete, comuníquense de inmediato al telefono 770-943-3726 x2003, para obtener más información).